Skip To Main Content

 Credential Evaluation Required if you have earned university-level credit from foreign institutions.
 Submit an evaluation of your transcripts from Educational Credential Evaluators (ECE) directly from the graduate admission application platform

-GRE Required scores not older than five years.
-Scores are currently waived for this program through the 2023-24 academic year.
+GRE 23-24 App: Scores are currently waived for this program through the 2023-24 academic year.

 Purpose Statement Required